namishh/namishh/README.md

 Also I love vim 💖

 ## 👦 Myself
-🧠 I'm currently learning Rust
+🧠 I'm currently learning Vue

 👯‍♀️ I'm looking to collaborate on web dev projects (i am lazy pls bear that in mind)